ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 You will see the schema for the new table.
 The table is empty.
 You will be moving data from on-premises to this table in the move data to cloud excercies later on in this lab using Data Connect and optionally the Bluxemix Lift CLI.

-# Work on the "On-Premises" systems
+# Work on the "On-Premises" Systems

 > **NOTE -**
 >